European resident: how to look for work in France?

 Warning

-in order to retain your unemployment benefit rights in France, you must renew your rights, before they end.
-You must apply to the national employment service in the country where you lost your job.
+in order to retain your rights to unemployment benefit in France, you must renew your rights, before they're over.
+You must ask the National Employment Service of the country in which you lost your job.
 Find out before you leave for France.

 Who can help me?